 I’ve been doing variations of this for a long time, but this particular routine has been in my life for about four months.

 For about four years now, though I had moments where I neglected it… because of laziness.
-Face it, sometimes, especially on weekends after a party, I don’t want to do routines.
+Face it, sometimes, especially on weekends after a party, I don’t want to stick to a routine.
 That’s okay, because those days are my rejuvenation moments.

 Every piece of my routine emerged at a different time: I’ve been meditating every morning for about six months, but my breakfast has been more or less the same for a couple of years.
 I like to experiment with one variable at a time to see how it affects my performance and mood.